statphysandml/LatticeModelImplementations/README.md

 LatticeModelImplementions
 =================

-The repository contains example code for an MCMC simulation and evaluation of different interesting model in physics.
+The repository contains example code for MCMC simulations and evaluations of different interesting model in physics.
 The code makes use of the C++ LatticeModelSimulationLib (https://github.com/statphysandml/LatticeModelSimulationLib).
 The resulting simulation data is evaluated in Python with modules of the MCMCEvaluationLib (https://github.com/statphysandml/MCMCEvaluationLib) and of the pystatplottools library  (https://github.com/statphysandml/pystatplottools).
 Besides the evaluation, the sampled configurations can be loaded with the help of the libraries into PyTorch.
 The generation of a respective data loader is shown for each of the models.
 The training of achine learning algorithms with Monte Carlo samples is therefore also straightforward

 In the long run, the project should serve as an easy-to-use simulator for various models which is equipped in addition with powerful libraries for an convenient evaluation of the simulation data in Python.
 The implemented models can be simulated and evaluated right away.

-The C++ code for the different implemented models can be found in the simulations/ folder.
+The C++ code for the different implemented models can be found in the examples/ folder.
 A possible computation of interesting observables and figures is implemented in jupyter.
 The respective notebooks are stored in the jupyter_notebooks/ directory.

-The code of the used C++ LatticeModelSimulationLib is integrated into the project as a submodule in the external_submodules/ directory.
+The code is also integrated as a submodule in the examples/ directory of the LatticeModelSimulationLib.

 Implemented Models
 ------------------